G-Core/product-documentation/documentation/streaming-platform/live-streaming/webrtc-to-hls-transcoding.md

 ### LL-HLS and LL-DASH outputs

-Streams sent via WebRTC are transcoded in the way as other streams received via RTMP and SRT.
+Streams sent via WebRTC are transcoded in the same way as other streams received via RTMP and SRT.

 At the output, you can view the streams using any available protocols: